mehdi-jafari/titanic-data-visualization/README.md

 	* Add design section to explain the reasoning behind the visualization decisions like why bar chart and why stacked bar chart?

 * Feedback 2
+	* Legends must be aligned properly
+	* Use formal language in the report

 * Feedback 3
+	* Change the word died to perished
+	* Invert the colors of survived and died

 ## Resources
 * Titanic information: https://en.wikipedia.org/wiki/RMS_Titanic